siduction/sidu-manual/data/en/0310-part-size-examp_en.md

 > **Caution**
 > When using any partitioning software, there is a risk of data loss.
 Always back up important data to another disk in advance.

-+ **GParted**: an easy to use partition editor with a graphical interface
+**GParted**: an easy to use partition editor with a graphical interface
 *Gparted* is available on all siduction installations and installation media equipped with a graphical user interface.
 It supports a number of different partition table types.
 The manual page [Partitioning the hard disk with GParted](0312-part-gparted_en.md#partitioning-with-gparted) provides more information about the program.

-+ **KDE Partition Manager**: a Qt based, easy to use partition editor with a graphical user interface
+**KDE Partition Manager**: a Qt based, easy to use partition editor with a graphical user interface
   The *KDE Partition Manager* is the standard partition editor for the KDE Destktop and as comprehensive as *Gparted*.

-+ **gdisk / cgdisk**: a console program for partition tables of the type *GPT - UEFI*
-  *gdisk* is the classic text mode program, while *cgdisk* has a more user friendly ncurses interface.
-The manual page [Partitioning with gdisk](0313-part-gdisk_en.md#partitioning-with-gdisk) provides more information about the program.

-+ **fdisk / cfdisk**: a console program for partition tables of the type *msdos - MBR*
+**fdisk / cfdisk**: a console program for partition tables of the type *msdos - MBR* and *GPT - UEFI*
-  Note: *fdisk* should only be used for old hardware that does not support *GPT - UEFI*.
+Note: partition tables of the type *msdos - MBR* should only be used for old hardware that does not support *GPT - UEFI* or for smaller drives such as USB sticks and memory cards.
 *fdisk* is the classic text mode program, while *cfdisk* has a more user-friendly ncurses interface.
 The manual page [Partitioning with cfdisk](0314-part-cfdisk_en.md#partitioning-with-fdisk) provides more information about the program.

 **Mounted partitions** (also swap) must be detached before editing.
 You can do this by entering to following command as **root**: